Geometry, Computation, and Optimality in Stochastic Optimization: Beyond quadratic convexity: the necessity of non-linear methods

-Theorem~\ref{th:sharp-md} shows that (non-linear) mirror descent methods are minimax rate-optimal for $\ell_p$-ball constraint sets, $p \in [1, 2]$, with gradients contained in the corresponding dual $\ell_{p^*}$-norm ball ($p^* = \frac{p}{p-1}$).
-For problems and $p$, standard subgradient methods achieve worst-case regret $O(d^{1/2 - 1/p^\ast} / \sqrt{n})$.
-This is sharp: in the next theorem, we show that for any method of linear type, we can construct a sequence of (linear) functions such that the method's regret is at least this familiar upper bound of standard subgradient methods, precisely quantifying the gap between linear and non-linear methods for this problem class.
+Theorem~\ref{th:sharp-md} shows that (non-linear) mirror descent methods are minimax rate-optimal for $\ell_p$-ball constraint sets, $p \in [1, 2]$, with gradients contained in the corresponding dual $\ell_{q}$-norm ball ($q = \frac{p}{p-1}$).
+For such problems and $p$, standard subgradient methods achieve worst-case regret $O(n^{1/2 - 1/q} / \sqrt{k})$.
+This upper bound is in fact sharp: in the next theorem, we show that for any method of linear type, we can construct a sequence of (linear) functions such that the method's regret achieves the worst-case upper bound for standard subgradient methods, precisely quantifying the gap between linear and non-linear methods for this problem class.
+To that end, let